pydemo/stddev-example/README.md

-      join.py – joins impressions partitioned file with campaign metadata file by date and campaign_id. update.py – updates impressions partitioned files with data from updated metadata file by date and campaign_id. count.py - total line count across all files in S3 bucket.
+      join.py – joins impressions partitioned file with campaign metadata file by date and campaign_id. update.py – updates impressions partitioned files with data from updated metadata file by date and campaign_id. count.py - total line count across all files in S3 bucket. mean.py - viewing_percentage mean across all files in S3 bucket. stddev.py - standard deviation for viewing_percentage across all files in S3 bucket.

 ## Metrics.
 ### You can fetch row counts from: